-An indication of the Company's future developments can be found in the Chairman's Statement on page 13 and in the Investment Manager's Review on page 32, which highlights the Board and Manager's commitment to providing returns to Shareholders and delivering the Company's investment strategy.
+An indication of the Company's future developments can be found in the Chairman's Statement on page 15 and in the Investment Manager's Review on page 34, which highlight the commitment of the Board and the Manager to providing returns to Shareholders and delivering the Company's investment strategy.

-Annual General Meeting and Directors' Recommendation
+AGM and Directors' Recommendation

-The AGM will be held on 6 April 2022, and the Notice of Annual General Meeting is on pages 90 to 95 of this Annual Report.
-The Notice of Annual General Meeting also contains a Special Resolution (Resolution 13) that seeks authority for the Directors to convene a General Meeting, other than an AGM, on not less than fourteen days' clear notice, although it is anticipated that such authority would only be exercised under exceptional circumstances.
+The AGM will be held on 11 May 2022, and the Notice of Annual General Meeting is on pages 95 to 100 of this Annual Report.
+The Notice of Annual General Meeting also contains a Resolution that seeks authority for the Directors to convene a general meeting, other than an annual general meeting, on not less than fourteen days' clear notice, although it is anticipated that such authority would only be exercised under exceptional circumstances.

-The Board encourages Shareholders to vote at the AGM using a hard copy proxy form, via Crest, or electronically using the Registrar's Proxy Voting App at proxy-maven3.cpip.io.
-Please refer to the notes to the Notice of Annual General Meeting on pages 92 to 95 of this Annual Report.
+The Board encourages Shareholders to vote at the AGM and may do so using a hard copy proxy form, via CREST, or electronically using the Registrar's proxy voting app at: proxy-maven4.cpip.io.
+Please refer to the notes to the Notice of Annual General Meeting on pages 101 and 102 of this Annual Report.

 The Directors consider that all of the Resolutions to be put to the AGM are in the best interests of the Company and its Shareholders as a whole.
-The Directors recommend that Shareholders vote in favour of each Resolution to be put to the AGM.
+Your Board will be voting in favour of them and unanimously recommends that Shareholders do so as well.